gollum/gollum/README.md

     [[Gollum|gollum.pdf]]

 The first part of the tag is the link text.
-The filename appears after the pipe.
+The path to the file appears after the pipe.

 ## IMAGES

 To display images that are contained in the Gollum repository you should use the Gollum Image Tag.
 This will display the actual image on the page.

     [[gollum.png]]